bradleyrp/omni-single/readme.md

 Now the factory is ready.
 You will use the following path to run all of the scripts:

 ```
-cd $FACTORY_ROOT/calcs/banana
+cd $FACTORY_ROOT/calc/banana
-export $CALC_ROOT=$PWD
+export CALC_ROOT=$PWD
+echo "remember the banana calculation folder for later:" $CALC_ROOT
 ```

+### 5. Install or confirm GROMACS

 We have a couple more files to set.
 First we set a config file with a GROMACS binary suffix.
 If you are using an HPC system, you probably need to specify `gmx_mpi` to run GROMACS.
 We also have a flag for wrapping GROAMCS with `mpiexec`, which is required on the cluster I tested this with.
+Before writing the `gromacs_config.py` file below *you must confirm that you have a working copy of GROMACS which matches the TPR version number for the GROMACS that generated your source data*.

 ```
-cat > gromacs_config.py <<EOF
+cat > gromacs_config.py <<'EOF'
 #!/usr/bin/python
 machine_configuration = {
 "LOCAL": dict(gpu_flag="auto",
 use_mpiexec=True,
 gmx_series=5,
 suffix="_mpi"),}
 EOF
 ```

 ### 5. Refresh the codes

-In case we need to update this code, you can pull new changes with these commands:
+In case we need to update this code, you can pull new changes with these commands (from the `$CALC_ROOT` location):

 ```
 git pull